Sourdough Blondies with Rhubarb & Almonds

 The blondies are done when the edges brown and pull away from the sides and a toothpick inserted into the middle comes out clean.

 Cool the blondies completely on a wire rack, before slicing and serving.
-Use the wings of parchment paper to easily remove the blondies from the pan onto a cutting board.
+Use the parchment paper wings to easily transfer the blondies from the pan to a cutting board.

-You can slice and serve the rhubarb blondies many ways, but slicing them into 16 servings (4 horizonal rows by 4 vertical columns) is my favorite way to serve them.
+You can slice and serve the rhubarb blondies many ways, but slicing them into 16 servings is my favorite way to serve them.
 That way, they’re smaller blondie servings.

 These blondies keep well at room temperature for four to five days.
 Keep them covered in an airtight container.